gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 ## Residuals      415.27 90
 ```

-\indent Without evidence to support an interaction, we should consider both the
+\indent Without evidence to support using an interaction, we should consider both the
 quantitative and categorical variables in an additive model.
 The ANOVA table
 for the additive model contains two interesting tests.
 \index{additive model}